 How to Get Started

-- What funding sources will need to supported (ACH, wire transfer, credit card processing, PayPal, cryptocurrency, etc.)?
+What funding sources will need to be supported (ACH, wire transfer, credit card processing, PayPal, cryptocurrency, etc.)?

-- What are payment options need to supported (ACH, wire transfer, prepaid card, credit card, gift card, PayPal, cryptocurrency, etc.)?
+What are payment options need to be supported (ACH, wire transfer, prepaid card, credit card, gift card, PayPal, cryptocurrency, etc.)?

 Providing a ‘Portfolio View’ to everyone involved, Company or Program Manager, Partner or Payee, is essential to ensure transparency.
-Linking the who, what, when, where and why enables each (you and your partners) to manage to multiple objectives using a common process and embedded payments platform to manage all the entry points for sourcing incoming funds and all the end points for payments irrespective of payment method.
+Linking the who, what, when, where and why enables each (you and your partners) to manage multiple objectives using a common process and embedded payments platform to manage all the entry points for sourcing incoming funds and all the endpoints for payments, irrespective of payment method.

 Managing Embedded Payments

 Embedding an end-to-end payment architecture within your platform capabilities makes it seamless to create and manage a series of Individual or Company digital wallets configured to align with the transactional workflows of each business relationship – the payment platform can provide line-of-site to each stakeholder in the value equation.